 Equity & Access Office activities fall under priority areas identified through the Society’s strategic framework, equity committees and input from community voices.
-Activities for 2015-2016 fall under the following priority areas:
+Activities fall under the following priority areas:

 These activities involve consulting with individuals and community groups regarding their experiences with the justice system and how they would like to see it work differently.

-#TalkJustice is a new initiative that has become the centrepiece of the Society’s community engagement work.
-Run in collaboration with the Communications Office, it provides a platform for members of the public, particularly from equity-seeking and economically disadvantaged communities, to share the barriers and challenges they face when trying to access the justice system.
-This project is designed to connect their voices to decision makers who can address these complex challenges.
-Input from #TalkJustice determines the future direction of the Society’s access to justice projects.
+The year 2015 marked the debut of #TalkJustice, a platform for members of the public, particularly from equity-seeking and economically disadvantaged communities, to share the barriers and challenges they face when trying to access the justice system.

 - Pride Reception